Quality Assurance Principles

 3.6 Quality Flags for Accounts Tables

 Ocean accounts tables should include quality indicators to help users understand reliability.
-A recommended flagging system:
+Table 3.6.1 sets out a recommended flagging system.

 | Flag | Meaning | Description |